What’s Your Plan? National Palliative Care Week 2025

 Palliative Care Access to Core Medicines (PCAM) Project

-Many people wish to die at home.
-One major barrier to this is timely access to essential medicines.
+One major barriers to accessing palliative care medicines to locating a local prescribing pharmacy with available stock.
 The PCAM project, delivered in partnership with the Pharmaceutical Society of Australia and Melbourne’s metropolitan PHNs, helps overcome this barrier by:

-• Creating a Core Medicines List (CML) for end-of-life care
+• Creating a Core Medicines List (CML) for palliative care

 • Mapping participating community pharmacies stocking these medicines